SylviaVargas/looking4myroots/README.md

 ---

 ## 🗂 Repository Organization

+/Individuals/     → Markdown files for ancestors and relatives /Families/        → Group narratives and family units /Places/          → Historical and geographical notes by municipality /Translations/    → Spanish/English versions of selected files /LICENSE          → Legal and ethical statement /README.md        → This file

 ## Research Use Notice / Aviso de Uso para Investigación

 This repository is dedicated to documenting and preserving Puerto Rican family history for educational and genealogical purposes.